rimutaka/lambda-debugger-runtime-emulator/README.md

 If you are not familiar with [AWS SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) you may not know that the messages [have to be explicitly deleted](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_DeleteMessage.html) from the queue.
 The request messages are deleted by the handler wrapper when the handler returns a response.
 This allows re-running the handler if it fails before sending a response, which is a handy debugging feature.
 The response messages are deleted by the handler proxy as soon as they arrive.

 It is possible for the response to arrive too late because either the Lambda Runtime or the caller timed out.
 For example, AWS APIGateway wait is limited to 30s.
 The Lambda function can be configured to wait for up to 15 minutes.
 Remember to check that all stale messages got deleted and purge the queues via the console or AWS CLI if needed.

+The proxy runs asynchronously if no `PROXY_LAMBDA_RESP_QUEUE_URL` is specified.
+It sends the request to the request queue and returns `OK` regardless of what happens at the remote handler's end.
+This is useful for debugging asynchronous functions like S3 event handlers.

 ### Large payloads and data compression